 PER were starting to get outshone by their rivals in an extremely competitive marketplace.
 Their brand was looking tired and no longer represented who they were and their premier position in the marketplace.

-Our brief was to make PER stand out in a sector rife with stock imagery of besuited businessmen and women amongst modern office environments in stereotypical poses.
-So we made said business people fall out of the sky in a visually arresting way, on a back drop of elegant pastel colours.
+The brief was to make PER stand out in a sector rife with stock imagery of besuited businessmen and women amongst modern office environments in stereotypical poses.
+Chaos made said business people fall out of the sky in a visually arresting way, on a back drop of elegant pastel colours.
 This ensured PER would stand out from all their competitors and maintain their premier status in their sector.

 "Chaos have lived up to our expectations - they presented a winning pitch at the beginning of the process and by taking logical and insightful steps along the way, they have produced work that we and they can be proud of."
 Gail McManus, MD